 Here she is.
 The most green and fresh homemade hummus I’ve ever met.
 My standard for great hummus has risen over the years and reached a new height in Israel last fall, naturally.
 This one is a winner.

-I borrowed the fresh herbs from classic green goddess dressings, and whipped them into the hummus for a spectacularly green and flavorful hummus.
+I borrowed the fresh herbs from classic green goddess dressing, and whipped them into the hummus for a spectacularly green and flavorful hummus.

 I definitely questioned my green goddess concept while I was tossing expensive packets of fresh tarragon and chives into my cart at the grocery store, but this hummus proved its worth.
 That said, feel free to hold off on this hummus until your herb garden is in full swing, or change up the herbs to cut costs.